 - What will move-in look like for those participating in sorority recruitment?

-- The Greek Advisor will email ladies what the schedule looks like.
+- The Greek Advisor will email what the move-in schedule looks like.
 The Greek Advisor will also communicate with Housing & Residence Life so you don’t have to worry about communicating that you are moving in early.
-Move in for those participating in sorority recruitment will be Thursday, August 15th.
+Move in for those participating in sorority recruitment is scheduled for Thursday, August 13th.

 - Will meal plans start for Sorority Recruitment?

-- The Meal Plan Dollar options WILL carry over into the semester; the Meal Option Plan WILL NOT carry over into the semester.
+- The Meal Plan Dollar options WILL carry over into the semester; the 5/10 Meal Option WILL NOT carry over into the semester.